o0101/-/README.md

 Finally, we support void custom elements in templated values, and automatically expand these to their correct final form with end tags.

+## How can I learn even more

+Study the examples in [docs/index.html](index.html) to fully learn the current system.
+Ask questions in [issues](issues) if you need more help!

 # Inspirations aka *I'd like to thank the Academy...*

 Hyphen is inspired by: